 Write For Blogs & Sites Within Your Industry

-Also known as Guest Posting, writing for other blogs and sites within your industry is an excellent method of promoting your business online.
+Writing for other sites within your industry is a great way to promote your business online.

 Create a Free Google My Business Account

-A Google My Business account is a crucial ingredient in Local SEO, and can give you the boost within local search results that your business needs to succeed.
+A Google My Business account is crucial for Local SEO, giving you the boost within local search results that your business needs to succeed.

 What Is It?